 In summary, knowing what log data to collect and where to collect it from is essential for gaining a comprehensive view of your environment, which in turn enhances security, performance monitoring, and operational decision-making.
 By doing this, we may detect the adversaries early on and prevent possible damage they can do.
 Not all log sources needs to be enabled, with proper priority and understanding of threat landscape, an optimal state can be find where we have enough log sources without having a burden of storage and its incurring cost.

 Lastly, when every log source is enabled, you can verify them by the Event IDs.
-Here is one of the best resource for this - Windows Security Log Encyclopedia
+Here is one of the best resources for this - Windows Security Log Encyclopedia

 References